How can I pay for college?

 What is the difference between a grant and a loan?

-It is also important to remember that while grants are a great form of financial assistance, they do require you to fulfill certain responsibilities - such as staying in school and getting good grades.
+It is also important to remember that while grants are a great form of financial assistance, they do require you to fulfill certain responsibilities - such as staying in school and meeting satisfactory academic progress.

-You may need to repay a grant if you reduce enrollment or withdraw from all courses during the semester after receiving a grant disbursement.
+You may need to repay a grant if you reduce enrollment or withdraw from all courses during the term after receiving a grant disbursement.

 Can financial aid help me with out-of-state tuition costs?